amoekesch/gnordvpn/README.md

 ## About

-**What is GNordVPN?** GNordVPN is an easy-to-use graphical user interface (GUI) wrapping the core functionality provided by NordVPN Linux command-line interface (CLI).\nIt relies directly on the NordVPN CLI and provides the most commonly used features in a user-friendly interface.
+**What is GNordVPN?** GNordVPN is an easy-to-use graphical user interface (GUI) wrapping the core functionality provided by NordVPN Linux command-line interface (CLI).
+It relies directly on the NordVPN CLI and provides the most commonly used features in a user-friendly interface.

 **What GNordVPN is not!** GNordVPN was never meant to implement all available NordVPN features.
-It's intention is to provide a quick and easy way to connect to a VPN, disconnect a VPN
-and show the current VPN status.
+It's intention is to provide a quick and easy way to connect to a VPN, disconnect a VPN and show the current VPN status.

 Please make sure to install the minimum required NordVPN version ([Dependencies](#Dependencies)) to use this application.